openshift-labs/learn-katacoda/intro-openshift/deploying-python/04-accessing-the-application.md

 Once the build of the application image has completed, it will be deployed, the _Overview_ page showing the details.
+Click on the arrow to the left of the deployment summary to expose all the details available for the application on the overview page.

 ![Build has Completed](../../assets/intro-openshift/deploying-python/04-build-has-completed.png)